Webinar: Using Data Indexes to Boost Performance and Minimize Footprint in Embedded Software

 Are you using data indexes to boost performance in locating data objects in embedded software?
 If so, the right index can enhance lookup speed logarithmically, while reducing RAM and CPU demands.
 While the B-Tree is the best known index, there are many others can be more efficient in specific circumstances, such as ingeospatial/mapping and telecom/networking applications.
 This Webinar examines less well-known indexes including T-Tree, Hash table, R-Tree, Patricia trie and others.
 It emphasizes index implementation methods that avoid data duplication, to minimize memory footprint.

-eXtremeDB provides a number of specialized indexes to facilitate particular types of database search and navigation.
+eXtremeDB provides specialized indexes to facilitate particular types of database search and navigation.

 - Patricia Trie (ideal for managing IP addresses)